 To comply with restrictions regarding the number of people allowed in a venue, set a max sales for your event date or individual ticket prices.

 3. Communicate Safety Protocols to Attendees

-Inform your ticket buyers of safety protocols ahead of time, including mask requirements and social distancing.
+Inform your ticket buyers of safety protocols ahead of time, including mask, proof of vaccine, and negative test requirements.
 You can add this information to the event's Full Description or Notes for Attendees, as well as send it in an Event Notification.

 - Edit Your Event's Full Description

 4. Offer Ticket Changes

 As the event nears, send an Event Notification via our Email Your Attendees tool recommending that those who feel unwell contact Brown Paper Tickets for a date exchange or refund.

 Updating Your Refund or Exchange Policies